Equal State Pension rights for transgender people

 Equal treatment rights for social security

-The Gender Recognition Act 2004 gave transgender people the right to be treated as their preferred gender.
+The Gender Recognition Act 2004 gave transgender people the opportunity to legally change gender by applying for a Gender Recognition Certificate.

 To qualify for equal treatment rights for periods before the Gender Recognition Act 2004 came into force, you must:

 - have been born between 24 December 1919 and 3 April 1945

 - provide evidence of relevant gender reassignment surgery before 4 April 2005

 If you meet both of these conditions, you can ask for an ‘expression of interest’ form from The Pension Service.